nevrome/currycarbon/presentations/CAA2022_LittleMinions.md

 - A simple radiocarbon calibration software library in and for Haskell
   - Intercept calibration
-  - Sums and products
+  - Sums and products of post-calibration probability distributions
   - Reasonably fast
 - A didactic exercise
+  - Calibration as vector-matrix multiplication
   - Understanding by implementation
-  - Calibration as vector-matrix multiplication

 ---